jdeluyck/kcoreorg-website/_posts/2008/2008-02-18-smog-alert.md

 I do agree that we need to do something about this problem - but not the short half-assed "solution" our government imposes (drive slower for 2 days) which only serves to increase their revenue through speeding tickets - but a real structural solution.
 Like:

   * higher taxes on the polluting cars
-  * promoting the ecologically sound cards
+  * promoting the ecologically sound cars
   * making public transport usable for more people

 I'm sure there are a lot more options, but these would be a start...